Donerkebap13/DonerReflection/README.md

 You can contact me directly via [email](mailto:donerkebap13@gmail.com).
 Also, if you have any suggestion or you find any bug, please don't hesitate to [create a new Issue](https://github.com/Donerkebap13/DonerReflection/issues).
-If you decided to user **DonerReflection** in your project, I'll be glad to hear about it and post it here in the main page as an example!
+If you decide to start using **DonerReflection** in your project, I'll be glad to hear about it and post it here in the main page as an example!
 ## Some interesting usages
 ### Serialization
 As in the example mentioned above, [Doner Serializer](https://github.com/Donerkebap13/DonerSerializer) is a serialization library that uses the power of **DonerReflection** to serialize and deserialize your class data from/to JSON.
 This library can be easily extended to support any other kind of serialization such as XML or Binary thank to the power of **DonerReflection**.